Skip to content

 Brands that inspire

-In the UK we are the second largest advertiser and FMCG leader in brand marketing investment.
-This ambition has led to industry recognition at the highest level: Number 1 in 2025’s Cannes Advertiser Ranking with 41 awards, including a record-breaking 5 Grands Prix.
+In the UK we have 24 household brands and we make must-have products which deliver superior science, beautiful aesthetics and irresistible experiences.
+We are the UK’s second largest advertiser and FMCG leader in brand marketing investment.
+Recent industry recognition for our marketing includes being crowned number one in 2025’s Cannes Advertiser Ranking with 41 awards, including a record-breaking five Grands Prix.

 World-leading science and innovation

-The UK is one of Unilever’s global engines of innovation.
-With 1,300 R&D professionals, we are shaping the future of global consumer categories at our three world-class sites in Port Sunlight, Leeds and Colworth.
-Over the last three years, over 400 patents have been filed based on R&D activity in the UK.
+The UK is one of Unilever’s global centres of innovation, with around 1,300 R&D professionals shaping the future of global consumer categories at our three R&D sites in Port Sunlight, Leeds and Colworth.
+Over the last three years, over 400 patents have been filed.

 People and culture

-Whether it’s our scientists, marketeers or factory teams, we are proud of being a business that grows and develops world-leading talent.
-With over 150 apprentices and over 100 graduates every year, and with pioneering future of work models like U-Work, we’re creating a culture where everyone can thrive.
+We are proud of being a business that grows and develops world-leading talent, with over 150 apprentices and over 100 graduates joining us each year.
 We partner with a range of organisations to strengthen and diversify our talent pipeline, building on long-standing collaborations with partners focused on advancing inclusivity in the workplace.

 Sustainability

-We’re driving progress on climate and circularity with clear focus and action – from powering all UK sites with 100% renewable grid electricity, to cutting carbon in logistics and leading industry collaborations like the Flexible Plastic Fund (FPF), of which Unilever was a founding member.
+We are driving progress on climate and circularity with clear focus and action – from powering all UK sites with 100% renewable grid electricity, to cutting carbon in logistics and leading industry collaborations like the Flexible Plastic Fund (FPF), of which Unilever was a founding member.
+All this helps us move towards our goal of net zero across our value chain by 2039.

 Community